rubysg/singapore/README.md

 [Yakun](http://www.yakun.com.sg/) - these stores are everywhere.

-You can get this at the drink stall in almost every hawker center.
+You can get this at the drink stall in almost every hawker centre.
 Ask for "breakfast set".

 ### Nasi Lemak